The Future of Academic Work: a Deliberative Conference

 Conference: Wednesday 5 December, UTS

 Twenty years ago, one-in-ten Australians had a university degree; today, it’s one-in-four.
 Over that time, graduations have more than doubled, and universities have become sites of mass higher education.
 In the changed university, what is the role of academics?
-This one-day conference seeks to initiate a debate about the changing nature of academic work in universities and beyond.
+This free one-day conference seeks to initiate a debate about the changing nature of academic work in universities and beyond.
 It debates a landmark report on the emergence of education-focused academics in universities, conducted under the (former) Office for Teaching and Learning.

 Successive governments have widened access to higher education, and at the same time sought more output-focused research.
 Per-student funding has fallen and research has become project-focused and contingent.
 The result is a rapid rise in casual teaching staff and research-only fixed-term staff.
 These non-secure staff now comprise at least 46% of the FTE academic workforce in Australia; the bulk of face-to-face teaching is now delivered by casually-employed academics.